-Even though NFTs had existed since 2017, after the CryptoKitties wave took the Ethereum blockchain by storm, the space has been growing with every passing day.
+Even though NFT had existed since 2017 after the CryptoKitties wave took the Ethereum blockchain by storm.
+The space has been growing with every passing day.
 This became clear when musicians and artists alike started making fortunes from the industry.
 Individuals and institutions with deep pockets, long histories, or existing connections used to have a lot of say over who got involved in the art world.
 However, new decentralized market platforms are now welcoming buyers and artists with open arms and fewer barriers to entry.

 NFTs rely on blockchain technology – the same technology that powers cryptocurrencies like Bitcoin and Ethereum.
 A blockchain is a tamper-proof and trusted ledger that has changed the way artists are compensated for their work.
 Even after the initial transaction, some platforms offer their artists a percentage of secondary market sales.
 NFTs differ from traditional artwork in that their buyers are less interested in the advice of established advisors, dealers, and collectors.
 For this reason, the artists have more control over the prices they charge for their pieces.

 Let us now look at some of the advantages of NFTs for both artists and consumers.